dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     when they upgrade their library's language version.
     _It will still not be possible to, e.g., extend or implement the `int` class, even if will now have a `final` modifier._
+    Going through a pre-feature library does not remove transitive restrictions for code in post-feature libraries.
+Any post-feature library declaration which has a platform library class marked `base` or `final` as a superinterface must be marked `base`, `final` or `sealed`, and cannot be implemented locally, even if the superinterface chain goes through a pre-feature library declaration, and even if that declaration ignores the `base` modifier.

-    This is a special case behavior only available to platform libraries.
+    This is special case behavior only available to platform libraries.
     Package libraries should use versioning to to introduce breaking restrictions instead, and those libraries can then rely on the restrictions being enforced.